-LeBron James has played 19 seasons in the NBA – meaning the 37-year-old has spent more than half of his life as a professional basketball player.
+LeBron James is in his 20th season in the NBA – meaning the 38-year-old has spent more than half of his life as a professional basketball player.

 - Net worth: $1 billion

 - Primary sources of wealth: Basketball, endorsements, business ventures